-B&BS 640a / PATH 640a, Developing and Writing a Scientific Research Proposal Jean-Ju Chung and Rui Chang
+B&BS 640a / PATH 640a, Developing and Writing a Scientific Research Proposal Katerina Politi and Jean-Ju Chung

 The course covers the intricacies of scientific writing and guides students in the development of a scientific research proposal on the topic of their research.
 All elements of an NIH fellowship application are covered, and eligible students submit their applications for funding.
 Enrollment limited to twelve.
 Required of second-year graduate students in Experimental Pathology.
 Registration allowed by prior authorization from course directors only.

 B&BS 680b / IMED 680b, Topics in Human Investigation Karen Anderson and Joseph Craft